The British Army is set to power one of its training bases with a solar farm for the first time.

 It is the first of four pilot schemes which plan to increase renewable energy across the defence estate.

-Around 80 further solar farms are hoped to be introduced across the Army estate in the next seven years.
+About 80 further solar farms are hoped to be introduced across the Army estate in the next seven years.

 The cost savings will be reinvested in Army infrastructure, the MOD added.